ihqs/WysiwygBundle/README.md

 ## TODO

 This bundle is in DEVEL mode
-* add Editor classes in order to ensure that user configuration is ok
+ * enable custom editors, custom sets, custom themes
  * add other editors, sets and themes

 ## Installation